 Why do dark chocolate products have a higher level than milk chocolate?
 Because dark contains more chocolate liquor (liquid unsweetened chocolate) than milk chocolate does.

-The United States Department of Agriculture identifies it as the chief source of lead in chocolate.
+The United States Department of Agriculture identified the chief source of lead in chocolate.
 You guessed it, chocolate liquor!

 How dangerous is the heavy metal?

 Well, it's not labeled a toxic metal for nothing.
-The Environmental Protection Agency web site states lead may cause behavioral problems, learning disabilities, seizures and death.
+Lead may cause behavioral problems, learning disabilities, seizures and death.

 Children six and under are most at risk.

-The EPA warns that unless detected early, children with high levels in their bodies can suffer from:
+The EPA warns that children with high levels of lead in their bodies can suffer from: